OWASP/www-project-developer-guide/draft/07-container-security/02-image-security.md

 * Where hairpin NAT is enabled, userland proxy is disabled.
 * Docker daemon is run as a non-root user to mitigate lateral privilege escalation due to any possible compromise of vulnerabilities.
-* No_new_priv is set (but not to false) to ensure that containers cannot gain additional privileges via suid or sgid
+* `No_new_priv` is set (but not to false) to ensure that containers cannot gain additional privileges via suid or sgid
 * Default SECCOMP profile is applied for access control.
-* TLS CA certificate file on the image host (the file that is passed along with the --tlscacert parameter) is individually owned and group owned by root
+* TLS CA certificate file on the image host (the file that is passed along with the `--tlscacert` parameter) is individually owned and group owned by root
-* TLS CA certificate file on the image host (the file that is passed along with the --tlscacert parameter) has permissions of 444 or is set more restrictively
+* TLS CA certificate file on the image host (the file that is passed along with the `--tlscacert` parameter) has permissions of 444 or is set more restrictively
 * Containers should run as a non-root user.
 * Containers should have as small a footprint as possible, and should not contain unnecessary software packages which could increase their attack surface
-* Docker's default bridge 'docker0' is not used to avoid ARP spoofing and MAC flooding attacks.
+* Docker default bridge 'docker0' is not used to avoid ARP spoofing and MAC flooding attacks.
 * Either Dockers AppArmor policy is enabled or the Docker hosts AppArmor is enabled.
 * SELinux policy is enabled on the Docker host.
 * Linux kernel capabilities are restricted within containers
 * privileged containers are not used
 * sensitive host system directories are not mounted on containers
-* sshd is not run within containers
+* `sshd` is not run within containers
 * privileged ports are not mapped within containers (TCP/IP port numbers below 1024 are considered privileged ports)
 * only needed ports are open on the container.
 * the hosts network namespace is not shared.